AFRL-RY/data-clif-2007/README.md

 ### Optimizing Data Download Costs

 The CLIF 2007 data set is large at approximatley 5 TB, to download the entire data set it would cost $450.
-This assumes AWS download fees are $0.09 a gigabyte Most researchers will not require the entire CLIF 2007 data set, carefully consider the data that you require to meet your research needs and download costs.
+This assumes AWS download fees are $0.09 a gigabyte.
+Most researchers will not require the entire CLIF 2007 data set, carefully consider the data that you require to meet your research needs and download costs.
 We have divided the dataset into small tarballs to make the download